-The purpose of the English as a Second Language (ESL) Program is to help speakers of other languages achieve the level of proficiency in English needed to perform their academic work successfully.
-The program includes an ESL course, private tutoring, and self-study language resources in the Media Center of Turpin Library.
+The purpose of the International English Program is to help speakers of other languages achieve the level of proficiency in English needed to perform their academic work successfully.
+The program includes an English course, private tutoring, and self-study language resources in the Media Center of Turpin Library.
 The philosophy, methodology, and content of the program is based on a biblical rationale.
 Students will apply principles of cross-cultural communication theory to develop a personal language learning strategy that will help them develop communicative competence in English and enhance the quality of their education.